When this Fund opens in April 2022 you will be able to apply here for a bursary to help you while you are at university.

 How do I apply for a bursary?

-You can apply for a bursary by clicking on the button below to access an online application form.
+When the Fund is open you will be able to apply for a bursary by clicking on the button below to access an online application form.
 Please contact us if you can't use the online form.
 We'll support you to make your application in another way.

 The form asks you to provide: